How To Calculate Mass Using Density

 Density: The Defining Factor

 Density is an intrinsic property of a substance, meaning it doesn't depend on the amount of the substance present.
-For example, a drop of water has the same density as a swimming pool full of water.
+As an example, a drop of water has the same density as a swimming pool full of water.
 Density is typically represented by the Greek letter rho (ρ) and is mathematically defined as:

 ρ = m / V